 York has a very special place in heart, I got engaged in York, I lived there for awhile, it’s a place I keep returning back to and one day would like to call it home again.
-In my opinion, York has something for everyone so here are my tips for making the most of your trip to York by doing as the locals do!
+In my opinion, York has something for everyone and should be on everyone’s UK bucket list!
+So here are my tips for making the most of your trip to York by doing as the locals do!

 What to Do in York